How to Choose the Right Foods for Optimal Health

 Bananas: If you enjoy your bananas slightly green, you’re in luck.
 Green bananas are especially high in a special type of fiber that is considered a potent prebiotic.

-Asparagus: An excellent prebiotic food, one cup of asparagus provides an impressive 4 grams of fiber, more than 15% of your daily needs.
+Asparagus: An excellent prebiotic food, one cup of asparagus provides an impressive 4 grams of fibre, 15% of your daily needs.
 Add asparagus to omelets and stir fries, or simply enjoy it as a side dish.

 Whole grains: Some research indicates that whole grains not only fuel beneficial gut bacteria, they may also keep harmful gut bacterial levels at manageable levels.
 Barley, bulgur wheat, and oats are all great whole grain options worth exploring.